Southern Cone: Culture

-Besides sharing languages and colonial heritage, the residents of the states of the Southern Cone are avid players and fans of football, with top-notch teams competing in the sport.
-Argentina and Uruguay have both won the FIFA World Cup twice; they are the only national teams along with Brazil outside Europe to have won the cup.
+The residents of the states of the Southern Cone are avid players and fans of football, with top-notch teams competing in the sport.
+Argentina has won the FIFA World Cup three times, while Uruguay has won the cup twice; they are the only national teams along with Brazil outside Europe to have won the cup.
 Argentina, Chile, Uruguay, and Brazil have all hosted the World Cup.
 Additionally, national teams from the region have won several Olympic medals in football.
 Also, football clubs from the Southern Cone countries have won large numbers of club competitions in South-American competitions, Pan-American competitions, and world-FIFA Club World Cup-level competitions.